ashutoshmjain/gita/src/how.md

 ## Mathura (work in progress)

 The first section is a historical narrative.
 It discovers a period some five thousand years back - around the city of `Mathura`.
-It ventures into the time when we first adopted written word as primary medium of information storage.
+It ventures into the time when we first adopted written word as primary medium for information storage.

 Text was a profound discovery.
 With it, we learnt to send information to distant places - and to future generations. `Gita` was the first written message preserved for the future - encapsulated in a large carrier narrative.
 The carrier narrative `Mahabharata` went through multiple iterations - for around six hundred years - but `Gita` stayed immutable.
 The reason is simple - there is only one version of truth.